sylefeb/Silice/learn-silice/AlgoInOuts.md

 ## Bindings

-Algorithms input and outputs can be bound upon algorithm instantiation (the same of true of imported Verilog modules).
+Algorithms input and outputs can be bound upon algorithm instantiation (the same is true of imported Verilog modules).

 All or only parts of the inputs and outputs may be bound.
 However, once at least one *input* binding exists, the only way to call the algorithm is with empty parameter lists: `alg_inst <- ()`.
 The 'dot' syntax is no longer available for bound inputs.
 There is no impact on outputs.